91社区

 I think about demand forecasts this way: I drove myself to work today, so I have a car that's working.
 I've got my updated phone and my laptop, and last time I was at the store, there was food on the shelf.
 This all points to the fact that supply chains are working even though forecasting will never be accurate.
 But it's important to double down on investments in demand planning technology to ensure you have your arms around your forecasts to the best of your ability.

 One area of the supply chain where you can count on technology to deliver more precise data is the factory floor.
-Thanks to next-generation connectivity, supply chain teams can more clearly connect the dots between demand for a component, its procurement and its use in manufacturing.
+Thanks to next-generation connectivity, supply chain teams can more clearly connect the dots between demand for a component, its procurement, and its use in manufacturing.

-4. Cloud computing and the Internet of Things
+4. Cloud Computing and the Internet of Things

-Edge computing — done in decentralized processors away from traditional data centers or clouds but closer to the device requiring the connection — facilitates the function of these powerful, ultra-low latency IoT devices at the core of this connected future where supply chains and factories work in harmony. predicts that 25% of supply chain decisions will be made across intelligent edge ecosystems by the end of 2025.
+Edge computing — done in decentralized processors away from traditional data centers or clouds but closer to the device requiring the connection — facilitates the function of these powerful, ultra-low latency IoT devices at the core of this connected future where supply chains and factories work in harmony.
+With edge computing, data is kept close to the source, reducing the potential for connectivity challenges or security threats.
+Data travels faster and more reliably on the edge, making it easier for supply chain leaders in warehouse and logistics operations to understand which products are in their facility and make real-time, analytical decisions.

 Again, the goal of adding these systems to your technology stack is end-to-end visibility.
 Transportation and warehouse management systems should be integrated with your automated ERP to keep information about the location and movement of materials and products before and after they are in your factory all in one place for all stakeholders to find at any given time.

 An intelligent TMS should consolidate orders and freight to optimize each shipment, saving money and reducing the environmental footprint of each.
-Land, sea and air routes can be created more efficiently, saving carbon emissions, labor costs and time from order to delivery.
+Land, sea, and air routes can be created more efficiently, saving carbon emissions, labor costs, and time from order to delivery.

 As all of us in the supply chain world adjust to this new era of constant disruption, it's worth taking the time to think about how your organization can leverage technology to prepare for the next hurdle.
 I don't think it's ever too late to invest in your people and processes and develop a supply chain roadmap that can be aided and accelerated by your technology stack.
 The platforms necessary to meet today's challenges might be clear to you and your supply chain partners — but what about the technologies necessary to overcome the supply chain challenges of the future?